xnvme/xnvme/docs/api/c/gpu/index.rst

 ``struct xnvme_cuda_queue`` is an opaque type — its internals are not part of the public API. ``xnvme_cuda_queue_create()`` allocates and initializes the queue pair in CUDA device memory, so the returned pointer can be passed directly to a kernel without any additional copy.
+Its ``opts`` take ``XNVME_QUEUE_SQ_HOSTMEM`` to place the submission queue in host memory instead; the other queue options do not apply to a GPU-issued queue.
 This is in contrast to the command array, which is prepared on the host and must be copied to device memory with ``cudaMemcpy()`` before the kernel launch.